Originally published by Bryn Stole for The Greenwood Commonwealth

 Tolleson said he’d spoken with a number of noted contemporary jazz musicians about Miller — including pianist Donald Brown, saxophonist Donald Harrison, trombonist Steve Turre and saxophonist Alphonso Sanders — in preparing the “spinterview.”

 “I was hearing all these great stories from these guys about Mulgrew,” Tolleson said.
 “To me, it’s a real pleasure to be able to do this — to play some of the great vinyl he played on and let people hear these interviews.”

 In his nearly four decades as a professional jazz pianist, Miller played on more than 600 different albums, playing with iconic stars including trumpeter Woody Shaw and drummer Art Blakey.

 Miller’s professional career began in 1976 when he was recruited to replace the recently deceased Duke Ellington behind the piano in the Duke Ellington Orchestra and also included a three-year stint in Blakey’s legendary Jazz Messengers.

-Tolleson said he’d gotten interested in putting together a tribute for Miller after visiting the journalist’s son, James Miller, who lives in Greenwood School District as a member of FoodCorps, a national nonprofit.
+Tolleson said he’d gotten interested in putting together a tribute for Miller after visiting the journalist’s son, James Tolleson, who lives in Greenwood and works with the Greenwood School District as a member of FoodCorps, a national nonprofit.

 Tolleson said he’d met Miller several times while living in the San Francisco area but had never realized he was from Greenwood.
 Talking with folks around town during his visits, Tolleson found many who’d known Miller personally but didn’t quite grasp the magnitude of his achievements in jazz.